SanzianaGR/nexus/docs/README.md

 ### Vision and Motivation

-This project was born from personal frustration with conventional language learning applications that teach words in isolation, making them difficult to remember and apply in real contexts.
-As a Romanian student learning Dutch, the creator experienced firsthand the limitations of rote memorization approaches.
+This project was born from personal frustration with conventional language learning applications that teach words in isolation, making them difficult to remember and apply in real life.

 Nexus addresses this by:

 - Teaching words through their relationships and contexts
 - Building mental clusters of related vocabulary
 - Encouraging active recall through interactive puzzles